bixb922/crank-organ/doc-hardware/battery.md

 DCT--negative/black-->DC13
 ```

-This is how this looks when soldered:
+This is how this looks when connected:

 ![electronics](mc_and_dc_dc_converters.jpg)